 A Mighty Girl's celebrates Supreme Court Justice Ruth Bader Ginsburg!

-Supreme Court Justice, lawyer, women's rights advocate, and pop culture icon: Ruth Bader Ginsburg, who died today at the age of 87, meant so much to so many people.
+Supreme Court Justice, lawyer, women's rights advocate, and pop culture icon: Ruth Bader Ginsburg, who died in September at the age of 87, meant so much to so many people.
 Whether you first encountered her name in discussions of women's rights court decisions or on websites proclaiming her Notorious RBG, there's no doubting her influence on today's world.
 In memory of this influential — and inspirational — lawyer, activist and Supreme Court Justice, we're sharing her powerful story, as well as our favorite books and films about this trailblazer for both children and adults.
 We've also highlighted a few resources, from t-shirts to music albums, that pay tribute to her inspiring life.
 Justice Ginsburg may be gone, but her legacy lives on — both in the law and in the minds and hearts of Mighty Girls and women who follow in her footsteps.

 A life in the law